-To better understand and apply the meaning of James 1:17 to our lives, we first need to understand the context in which it was written.
+To better understand and apply the James 1:17 meaning to our lives, we first need to understand the context in which it was written.

 This book was written by James, the half brother of Jesus.
 The purpose of this letter was to encourage young Christians to grow in their faith and warn against certain errors in their beliefs.
 This letter is very practical in its approach and gives a really easy to understand way to live out the Christian faith.

 In the first chapter James introduces these topics and then launches into some of his introductory points.

 That’s what leads us to the words “every good and perfect gift is from above.”
 Now that we know the context, let’s look at the meaning of James 1:17.

 To help us better understand the every good and perfect gift meaning, we are going to break this verse down into three parts.
 This will help us see this verse in a new light so that we can apply it to our life.

 “Every Good And Perfect Gift Is From Above” Meaning